DTJF/libpruio/src/doc/_1_features.md

 functions (in IO and RB mode, for all header pins).
 See section \ref sSecGpio for further info.

-- Call GpioUdt::config() to set the CPU ball in the required state (internal resistor pullup/pulldown/nopull, receiver active) when running under administrator privileges.
-Otherwise use a device tree overlays or an external tool like pinconfig-pin (Charles Steinkuehler).
+- Function GpioUdt::config() sets the CPU ball in the required state (internal resistor pullup/pulldown/nopull, receiver active).
+This may need pinmuxing capability, see \ref SecPinmuxing.

-- Call function GpioUdt::Value() to get the current state (input or output).
+- Function GpioUdt::Value() gets the current state (input or output).

-- Call function GpioUdt::setValue() to set an output state.
+- Function GpioUdt::setValue() sets an output state (includes GpioUdt::config() call).

-- Call function GpioUdt::config() to specify the mode of an input pin.

-Furthermore, simultameous input and output can get realized by direct access to the PRU software (experts only).
+Furthermore, multi lines can get accessed simultameously by direct access to the PRU interface (experts only).

 # CAP # {#SecCap}

-Capture And Analyse a digital Pulse train is available by the CapMod member functions (in IO and RB mode).
-The frequency and duty cycle of an header pin pulse train can get measured.
+Capture And Analyse a digital Pulse train is available by the member functions of class ::CapMod (in IO and RB mode).
+The frequency and duty cycle of a pulse train can get measured.
 See section \ref sSecCap for further info.

-- Call function CapMod::config() to configure the pin as CAP input.
+- Call Function CapMod::config() to configure the pin as CAP input.

 - Call function CapMod::Value() to get the current frequency and/or duty cycle.